 Rotate your wheels

-Many new drivers don’t know whether they’ve purchase a front-wheel or rear-wheel drive vehicle.
+Many new drivers don’t know whether they’ve purchased a front-wheel or rear-wheel-drive vehicle.
 It’s important to know this because it affects wear and tear with the tyres that take more force wearing out more quickly.
 If you want your tyres to last longer then rotate them every 8 000 - 13 000 kms.
 This is a great way to maintain tyres and make them last longer.

 What are treads?